CS-257-S22/team-project-g/README.md

 # Team G - CoViz: Visualizations of United States COVID-19 Data
 Team members: Bryan, Dake, Sam, Will

+Description of Subdirectories:

+G/ includes all the major projects that we worked on CoreFunctions/ includes all our functional code
+Data/ includes our main dataset and its subsets
+Tests/ is our test suite
+static/ and template/ are subdirectories for the webpages

 !!!
 To check projects before Team Back End, change the isOnServer variable in settings.py to False!!!

 1. Command Line Project: run ProductionCode.py; Run python3 ProductionCode.py --help for help, or see instructions below